This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Arrive in Santa Cruz!

 And you made it from Rio all the way to Santa Cruz!
-The Death Train will stop right the Santa Cruz Central station.
+The Death Train will stop right at the Santa Cruz Central station.
 There you will find malls, ATMs, hostels with pools, and transport to your likely next destination of Samaipata or Sucre.

-I hope you found this Brazil to Bolivia by land guide helpful and wish you safe travels!
+I hope you found this Brazil to Bolivia by land guide helpful and I wish you safe travels!
 Please, if you have any questions or have any feedback, let us know in the comments below!

 And if you’re traveling more in Bolivia check out these other blogs we’ve written: